-Tanya Tucker songs have captured the attention of country music fans since the veteran singer took "Delta Dawn" to the top of the country music charts at age 13.
-Despite a sometimes turbulent and controversial life as a young woman, Tucker avoided the usual trappings of child stardom, maintaining her audience for decades to come.
+Tanya Tucker songs have captured the imagination of fans ever since she took "Delta Dawn" to the Top 10 of the country music charts at age 13.

 8. "Lizzie and the Rainman"

 Tucker achieved '70s film soundtrack vibes with a single fittingly inspired by Burt Lancaster and Katharine Hepburn classic The Rainmaker.
 It's a song previously recorded by UK rockers The Hollies, making it another good song made great by the right singer.

 Mandolin accompaniment, gorgeous harmony vocals and uplifting lyrics by elite songwriters Beth Neilsen Chapman and Don Schlitz set apart this No. 1 from 1988 as a high point in Nashville's pre-Class of '89 neo-traditionalist moment.

 Another highlight of Tucker's early career tackles very heavy topics, from absentee fathers to accused pedophiles.
 It's one of many dark, realistic stories co-penned by should-be Country Music Hall of Famer Dallas Frazier.

 When rock and classic country-inspired songs lit up the charts during a storied and lucrative moment in the genre's history, few caught as many ears as this loud, sassy and pop-accessible hit from 1992's Can't Run From Yourself.

 Tucker's rocking TNT album included this honky-tonk tribute to her home state.
 It's one of many great songs that likens beautiful, bountiful Texas to the sweet by-and-by.